ma-github-account/Desktop-app-updating-HR-db-records/README.md

-This desktop application allows to upload employee information into the HR database.
+This desktop application allows uploading employee information into the HR database.
 User fills the form and clicks "Upload_to_database" button.

 Application uses object oriented code to subclass Tkinter widgets.
 For that I have used the methodology explained by Alan D. Moore in his book Python GUI Programming with Tkinter (Chapter 4).